AnaHill/Write-LaTeX-documents-using-Word/readme.md

+This is short example how to write LaTeX documents using Word.

+Even though you know LaTeX (or you are willing to learn it), this repo can be useful when
+- your supervisor(s) and/or co-authors are not familiar with LaTeX, in other words you can not share LaTeX document with them
+- you do not want to manually move their comments, edits, and texts to your LaTeX-document

-This is short document how to write LaTeX documents using Word.
-Working principle is to write Word-document with some LaTeX-command that are used to include citations and references, figures, tables, and equations using LaTeX.
-Simplified process is following.
-Firstly, write you document in Word with LaTeX-commands.
-Then, convert the Word-document to .tex using the Powershell script (worddoc_to_tex.ps1).
-If needed, upload (e.g. if using Overleaf) the converted .tex file to so that your main/root LaTeX document (WriteLaTeXusingWord.tex in this example) can find it.
+Working principle is to write Word-document with some LaTeX-command.
+Firstly, write you document in Word with LaTeX-commands that are used to include citations and references, symbols, figures, tables, and equations using LaTeX.
+Then, convert the Word-document to .tex using the Powershell script (_worddoc_to_tex.ps1_).
+If needed, upload (e.g. if using Overleaf) the converted .tex file so that your main/root LaTeX document (_WriteLaTeXusingWord.tex_ in this example) can find it.
 Then, you can build the final document e.g. using pdflatex.
 Flowcharts below illustrates the working principle.
 For more detailed information, see Word-document or converted pdf-file.

 ![flowchart](figs/flowchart1.png)
 ![flowchart](figs/flowchart2.png)

 # Acknowledgment
 I warmly thank Juhana Ketola for his pro bono help related to PowerScipt.
-Thanks to my current and former colleagues, Sampo Tuukkanen, Mikko Peltokangas and Ville Rantanen helping with $\LaTeX{}$, especially introducing _catchfilebetweentags_ package, developed by Florent Chervet.
+Thanks to my current and former colleagues, Sampo Tuukkanen, Mikko Peltokangas and Ville Rantanen helping with LaTeX, especially introducing _catchfilebetweentags_ package, developed by Florent Chervet.
 Special thanks for Florent, your work helped me a lot of time!
 Furthermore, “tom’s” (sorry, couldn’t find author information, please share!) great [blog post in texblog](https://texblog.org/2012/12/04/keeping-things-organized-in-large-documents/) helped to implement _catchfilebetweentags_ package.